Ovid/torn-city-prev-next-character/README.md

 This is an example of a basic Chrome extension that's a bit more involved than [the "Getting Started" example](http://developer.chrome.com/extensions/getstarted.html) on the Google developer Web site.
-It's here to show some of my JavaScript skills rather than being completely useful.
+It's here to show a clean, useful example of Javascript and building a Chrome extension that's better written some of those I've seen in the wild.
+Eventually, I'll write an explanation.
+It's not that I'm a Javascript wizard, but I've been programming for decades and many developers who write Javascript don't even both to clean up their formatting, much less write properly structured code.

 For a more advanced version of my Javascript abilities, see this [3-D rotating star map](http://jsfiddle.net/Ovid/ALMZD/1/) using canvas.
 That shows all the stars in a 20 light-year radius around Sol.
+That code looks strange in one part because it's actually built dynamically with [Template Toolkit](http://www.template-toolkit.org/), Perl, and Javascript.
+I only put the "rendered" version on line.

 # BACKGROUND